solidjs-community/solid-primitives/packages/filesystem/README.md

 ## How to use it

-The synchronous adapters have the following interface:
+The synchronous adapters, which are primarily meant for virtual file systems or in-memory-databases, have the following interface:

 ```tsx
 export type SyncFileSystemAdapter = {